 Data protection fee

-Under the outgoing Data Protection Act, any business processing personal information was required to register with the Information Commissioner (subject to exemptions) and to pay a fee determined by size and turnover.
+Under the Data Protection Act, businesses that processed personal information were required to register with the Information Commissioner (subject to exemptions) and to pay a fee.